metallb/metallb/website/content/concepts/layer2.md

 IPv6.

-The major advantage of the layer 2 mode is its universality: it will work on any ethernet network, with no special hardware required, not even fancy routers.
+The major advantage of the layer 2 mode is its universality: it will work on any Ethernet network, with no special hardware required, not even fancy routers.

 ## Load-balancing behavior

 In layer 2 mode, all traffic for a service IP goes to one node.
 From there, `kube-proxy` spreads the traffic to all the service's pods.

-In that sense, layer 2 does not implement a load-balancer.
+In that sense, layer 2 does not implement a load balancer.
 Rather, it implements a failover mechanism so that a different node can take over should the current leader node fail for some reason.